pythonanywhere/flask-tutorials/tutorial-2.md

 fiddly with Flask-Migrate when you have a database with some structure already, because it generates each migration by looking at what's in the database, then looking at the code, and comparing the two.
 Right now the code and the database match up OK, so it won't know what to do.

+*(Of course, we wouldn't have this problem if we'd used Flask-Migrate from the start -- but if you're feeling a little overwhelmed now, just imagine what it would have been like it all of this has been in the first part of the tutorial!
+Don't worry, it gets easier.)*

 However, there is a way -- what we want to do is tell it to compare the current code with an empty database, and generate a migration that would create the appropriate structure in that database.